Skip to main content

 Visiting & Borrowing at BLC Libraries

 • Check the individual member library's website for hours and any restrictions for visiting during special times of the year such as during exams.
-You may also want to look into the university's visitor policies for general information about campus rules and parking.
+Also check the university's visitor policies for general information about campus rules and parking.

 • Make sure you have your Bentley University ID with you when you go.